diogoalvesdasilva1998/iot-smart-lighting-system/README.md

 **Technologies Used:**
-Node-RED: Used for data processing and decision-making.\n
+Node-RED: Used for data processing and decision-making.
 LoRaWAN: Communication protocol for receiving sensor data.
 InfluxDB: Time-series database for storing light intensity and power consumption data.
 Grafana: Visualization tool for displaying system performance.